nmeum/datepicker/README.md

 	$ guix time-machine -C channels.scm -- package -f manifest.scm

+### Tests

+A test suite is available, it performs several tests on the TUI using [tmux] and requires the `datepicker` binary in your `$PATH`.
+Once these requirements are satisfied, it can be invoked using:

+	$ cabal test

 ### Usage Examples

 By default, `datepicker` requires selection of both a date and a time and prints the selected date in the [RFC 1123] date format.